Battle of Tannenberg: Prelude: 17–22 August

-Rennenkampf's First Army crossed the frontier on 17 August, moving westward slowly.
+Rennenkampf's 1st Army crossed the frontier on 17 August, moving westward slowly.
 This was sooner than the Germans anticipated, because the Russian mobilization, including the Baltic and Warsaw districts, had begun secretly on 25 July, not with the Tsar's proclamation on 30 July.

 Prittwitz attacked near Gumbinnen on 20 August, when he knew from intercepted wireless messages that Rennenkampf's infantry was resting.
 German I Corps commanded by Gen. Hermann von François was on their left, XVII Corps commanded by Lt.
 Gen. August von Mackensen in the center and I Reserve Corps led by Gen. Otto von Below on the right.
-A night march enabled one of François’ divisions to hit the Russian XX Corps' right flank at 04:00.
+A night march enabled one of François' divisions to hit the Russian 20th Army Corps' right flank at 04:00.
 Rennenkampf's men rallied to stoutly resist the attack.
 Their artillery was devastating until they ran out of ammunition, then the Russians retired.
 I Corps attacks were halted at 16:00 to rest men sapped by the torrid summer heat.
 François was sure they could win the next day.
 On his left, Mackensen's XVII Corps launched a vigorous frontal attack but the Russian infantry held firm.
 That afternoon the Russian heavy artillery struck back—the German infantry fled in panic, their artillery limbered up and joined the stampede.
 Prittwitz ordered I Corps and I Reserve Corps to break off the action and retreat also.

-At noon, Prittwitz had telephoned Field Marshal von Moltke at OHL (Oberste Heeresleitung, Supreme Headquarters) to report that all was going well; that evening he telephoned again to report disaster.
-His problems were compounded because an intercepted wireless message disclosed that the Russian II Army included five Corps and a cavalry division, and aerial scouts saw their columns marching across the frontier.
-They were opposed by a single reinforced German Corps, the XX, commanded by Lt.
+At noon, Prittwitz had telephoned Field Marshal Helmuth von Moltke the Younger at OHL (Oberste Heeresleitung, Supreme Headquarters) to report that all was going well; that evening he telephoned again to report disaster.
+His problems were compounded because an intercepted wireless message disclosed that the Russian 2nd Army included five Corps and a cavalry division, and aerial scouts saw their columns marching across the frontier.
+They were opposed by the reinforced German XX Corps, commanded by Lt.
 Gen. Friedrich von Scholtz.
 Their advance offered the possibility of cutting off any retreat westward while possibly encircling them between the two Russian armies.
 Prittwitz excitedly but inconclusively and repeatedly discussed the horrifying news with Moltke that evening on the telephone, shouting back and forth.
-At 20:23 Eighth Army telegraphed OHL that they would withdraw to West Prussia.
+At 20:23, 8th Army telegraphed OHL that they would withdraw to West Prussia.